tinjohn/moodle-mod_isymetaselectact/README.md

 the activity for the ISy Metaselect block to include course recommendations in courses
 ## Actual features
 - courses by search term
-- courses by other options ISy Metaselect offers MISSES BACKUP - work in progress
+- courses by other options ISy Metaselect offers

 ## Requirements